 Jerry Hawkins, Executive Director

-Jerry Hawkins is the Director of Dallas Truth, Racial Healing, and Transformation (DTRHT), part of a national 14-city initiative by The W.K.
+Jerry Hawkins is the Executive Director of Dallas Truth, Racial Healing & Transformation (DTRHT), part of a national 14-place initiative by The W.K.
 Kellogg Foundation.
-Jerry was formerly the Project Director of Bachman Lake Together, an early childhood collective impact initiative in Dallas, and Director of Children’s Services at the Wilkinson Center in East Dallas/Southeast Dallas.
-Jerry is also a co-founder of The Imagining Freedom Institute (The IF Institute), a thought leadership group that works with organizations and institutions to build their capacity for internal and external equity and social justice efforts, and a co-creator of the Race to Equity DFW conversation series.
-He is a current Leadership Arts Institute Fellow with the Business Council for the Arts, a Trustee appointed member of Dallas ISD’s Racial Equity Advisory Council, a past Fellow with Leadership ISD, and a past Leadership Fellow with D Academy/ D Magazine.
-Jerry Hawkins served as an Advisory Board member at Children’s Medical Center, and on Dallas ISD’s African American Student Success Task Force.
-Jerry is also a highly trained consultant of social justice, inclusion and racial equity work, with a concentration on the intersection of race, education and the history of cities.
+Jerry is also Co-founder of The Imagining Freedom Institute (The IF Institute), a Co-Principle of Young Leaders Strong City and co-creator of the Race 2 Equity DFW training series.
+Jerry was formerly the Project Director of Bachman Lake Together, an early childhood collective impact initiative in Dallas with the Zero to Five Funders Collaborative and The Dallas Foundation, and Director of Children’s Services at the Wilkinson Center in East Dallas/Southeast Dallas.
+He is a current Presidential Leadership Scholars Fellow, recent Leadership Arts Institute Fellowship graduate with the Business Council for the Arts, a Trustee appointed member of Dallas ISD’s Racial Equity Advisory Council, and Dallas County Historical Commission member.
 While living in Chicago, Jerry previously worked for the Chicago Urban League and Chicago Public Schools.

 Stephanie Drenka, Communications Director